Bromyard Youth Voices: a rural community at a crossroads

 Involving Young People in the Creative Consultation Process - which means they wrote the questions we asked

 The creative consultation started when we were invited to run sessions with young people who attend the Hope Centre’s Youth Group and with Bromyard Guides.
-Through creative writing and poetry activities and in small group discussions, we spoke with attendees, aged between 9 and 16, to start to better understand what they loved about the area and what they found challenging and frustrating
+Through creative writing and poetry activities, children and young people aged between 9 and 16 started to share what they loved about the area and what they found challenging and frustrating

 Primary Schools